John Ligonier, 1st Earl Ligonier: Early life and family

+Their eldest brother, Abel de Ligonnier (1669-1769), inherited his father's estates and stayed in Castres.
+He married Louise de Boileau, daughter of Jacques de Boileau de Castelnau, sister of Huguenot refugee Charles Boileau, the progenitor of the Boileau family in Britain, many of whom served in the British Army.
+Abel was recorded living in France as late as 1769.

 Military career

-The son of Louis de Ligonier, a member of a Huguenot family of Castres in the south of France that had emigrated to England in 1697, and Louise Ligonier (née du Poncet), John Ligonier was educated in France and Switzerland.
-He joined a regiment in Flanders commanded by Lord Cutts in 1702.
+In 1702, Ligonier volunteered to join a regiment in Flanders commanded by Lord Cutts.

-He fought, with distinction, in the War of the Spanish Succession and was one of the first to mount the breach at the siege of Liège in October 1702.
+He fought, with distinction, in the War of the Spanish Succession and was one of the first to mount the breach at the Siege of Liège in October 1702.
 After becoming a captain in the 10th Foot on 10 February 1703, he commanded a company at the battles of Schellenberg in July 1704 and Blenheim in August 1704, and was present at Menen where he led the storming of the covered way as well as Ramillies in May 1706, Oudenarde in July 1708 and Malplaquet in September 1709 where he received twenty-three bullets through his clothing yet remained unhurt.
 In 1712, he became governor of Fort St. Philip, Menorca.
-During the War of the Quadruple Alliance in 1719 he was adjutant-general of the troops employed in the Vigo expedition, where he led the stormers of Pontevedra.
+During the War of the Quadruple Alliance in 1719, he was adjutant-general of the troops employed in the Vigo expedition, where he led the stormers of Pontevedra.

-Two years later he became colonel of the Black Horse.
+Two years later, he became colonel of the Black Horse.
 He was made a brigadier general in 1735, major general in 1739, and accompanied Lord Stair in the Rhine Campaign of 1742 to 1743.
 He was promoted to lieutenant general on 26 February 1742 and George II made him a Knight of the Bath on the field of Dettingen in June 1743.
 At Fontenoy in May 1745, Ligonier commanded the British, Hanoverian, and Hessian infantry.

-During the Jacobite rising of 1745 he was called home to command the British army in the Midlands.
-In November 1745 he led a column of troops sent to Lancashire to oppose the rebels.
+During the Jacobite rising of 1745, he was called home to command the British army in the Midlands.
+In November 1745, he led a column of troops sent to Lancashire to oppose the rebels.
 Having been promoted to the rank of general of horse on 3 January 1746, he was placed at the head of the British and British-paid contingents of the Allied army in the Low Countries in June 1746.